In this article

 2.2 Handle Authentication Elegantly

 Portals force OAuth 2.0 flows or API keys that expire.
-Build a credential vault—HashiCorp Vault or AWS Secrets Manager.
-Rotate keys automatically, emit alerts when tokens near expiry.
+Build a credential vault such as HashiCorp Vault or AWS Secrets Manager.
+Rotate keys automatically and emit alerts when tokens near expiry.
 For OAuth, persist refresh tokens and request new access tokens on schedule; embed that logic in middleware, never in script files.

 2.3 Parallelize Under Rate Limits

-Implement a leaky‑bucket algorithm per portal account.
-Control concurrency with async job queues—Celery for Python, Sidekiq for Ruby, or a Go channel pool.
-Each job posts one invoice, waits for HTTP 2xx, publishes PortalUploadResponse
+Implement a leaky-bucket algorithm per portal account.
+Control concurrency with async job queues such as Celery for Python, Sidekiq for Ruby, or a Go channel pool.
+Each job posts one invoice, waits for an HTTP 2xx, and publishes PortalUploadResponse.
+Respect backoff headers; Coupa returns Retry-After on overload.
+Exponential backoff with jitter prevents a thundering herd.

 2.4 Reconcile Portal IDs

-Deliverable: A CI/CD‑deployed microservice with coverage for Ariba, Coupa, SAP BN.
+Deliverable: a CI/CD-deployed microservice with coverage for Ariba, Coupa, and SAP Business Network.
 Unit tests stub portal APIs; integration tests run nightly against sandboxes.

 You integrated; uploads flow.
 But schemas change tomorrow.
 A new VAT field emerges.
 A buyer configures Coupa to reject invoices missing UNSPSC codes.
 Humans chasing diff logs will lose.
 Intelligence keeps the machine resilient.